RyanKopa/redditBullyDetection/README.md

 __Made at HackDavis__

-Algorithm that uses natural language processing (NLP) and machine learning (ML) to determine if a comment made on social media (specifically reddit).
+Algorithm that uses natural language processing (NLP) and machine learning (ML) to determine if a comment made on social media (specifically reddit) is offensive/controversial.
 Data was gathered from Kaggle's Reddit May 2015 hosted data off of a sql server which can be found here: https://www.kaggle.com/reddit/reddit-comments-may-2015.
 Required packages: numpy, pandas, sklearn (jupiter notebook for .ipynb)